israelwcg011/formula1-circuits-info/README.md

 # Formula 1 Circuits Info
 ### Introduction

 In this project I create a simple WEBGIS to show the location of all Circuits that Formula 1 ever raced.
 You can see the locations as blue markers and can interact with them by clicking on them, opening a left menu that shows more info.
+You can access the WEBGIS [here](https://israelwcg011.github.io/formula1-circuits-info/).

 ### Technologies used